Veginatichaithanya/code_challenge/replit.md

 ## Overview

-This is a web-based Python coding challenge platform featuring multiple cryptography problems.
-The application provides an interactive coding environment where users can write, test, and validate their Python solutions across different challenges including Caesar Cipher, Basic Monoalphabetic Cipher, and Message Authentication Code (MAC).
-The platform features a modern split-screen interface with problem descriptions on the left and a professional code editor on the right.
+This is a web-based Python coding challenge platform featuring multiple cybersecurity problems.
+The application provides an interactive coding environment where users can write, test, and validate their Python solutions across 11 different challenges including Caesar Cipher, Monoalphabetic Cipher, MAC, Diffie-Hellman Key Exchange, Digital Signatures, Mobile Security, Intrusion Detection Systems, Malware Analysis (Trojans and Rootkits), and Database Security.
+The platform features a dashboard-style interface with challenge cards and a professional code editor.

 ## User Preferences